jingxixu/tandem-public/README.md

 --sensor_noise 0.005
 ```

-To rain the _Edge-follower_ baseline,
+To train the _Edge-follower_ baseline,

 ```sh
 python train_discriminator_with_fixed_explorer.py \